 The topic of the panel discussion, “Exploring the meeting of wisdoms between indigenous ancestral knowledge systems and western empirical sciences,” was led by Hawaiian cultural practitioners, a research scientist, and a land manager.
 Panelists included Native Hawaiian culturalist Ku‘ulei Kanahele, Hawaiian aquaculturist Luka Mossman, research scientist Christian Giardina, and natural resource expert Kealaka‘i Kanaka‘ole.
 The panel was moderated by John DeFries, president and principal advisor at the Native Sun Business Group.

 Marcia Sakai, interim chancellor at UH Hilo, opened the event with remarks, “We recognized that an important knowledge base resides in the indigenous people of Hawai‘i.”
-She says over the years, UH Hilo has strived for sustainability and has seeked Hawaiian cultural practitioners to learn about sustainable practices.
+She says over the years, UH Hilo has strived for sustainability and has sought Hawaiian cultural practitioners to learn about sustainable practices.
 “We’re committed to learning from the local cultural practitioners and sustainability experts.”

 Sakai points out that UH Hilo is a leader in sustainability, incorporating energy efficient features into the design of many of its new buildings.
 There is a large number of solar panels that support a substantial amount of UH Hilo’s energy consumption during the day.

 When she talked about the campus’s Local First program, and that once a month the dining rooms serve meals that are 100 percent locally sourced, she received a round of applause.